Emydex-Technology/FarmAutomation/ReadMe.md

 However, there are few basic guidelines and requirements the team expects you to follow when building the API back-end to give the thumps up

 1. Every IoT device is different, so all operations on the device must be done with the help of the standard interface defined in the core library (IFarmAutomationDevice).
-   It should be easily possible to switch over to a different IoT device without impacting the entire code base
+   It should be easily possible to switch over to a different IoT device without impacting the entire code base and help with unit testing

-2. List of registered devices must be only access through the repository provided (IDeviceRepository)
+2. List of registered devices must only be access through the repository provided (IDeviceRepository)

 3. These devices have a secret activation key which should never be exposed outside.
    When returning a list of devices, you need to make sure you not to accidentally expose this to the UI via the APIs